camercu/oscp-prep/CHEATSHEET.md

 impacket-samrdump -port 139 $VICTIM_IP
 ```

-## 4.10.
+## 4.11.
 139,445 - SMB

 Port 445 is Server Message Block (SMB).
-Port 139 is NetBIOS, which is tied to SMB in some way.
+Port 139 is NetBIOS (legacy: 137, 138), which is tied to SMB for backwards compatibility of session management and name services.

 Use `enum4linux` or `smbmap` to gather tons of basic info (users, groups, shares, etc.)